adeebatak11/icu_mortality/notes.md

     -   drop aids as no one in the cohort has AIDS.

-    -   The right number of featrues to be selected further follows hwo amny observation we have! so read paper #6 for this.
+    -   The right number of featrues to be selected further follows how many observation we have! so read paper #6 for this.

+        1. Nagelkerke R² (“adjusted R²”): 0.44 (as per #8, page no. 1300). calculations from #6 to get n = 616.

+        2.

     -   <div>